Creating New Models for Multiple Myeloma

 Once diagnosed with myeloma, most patients will succumb to their disease at some point, even if many patients enjoy prolonged survival.
 We believe that better, more accurate models for the disease are needed.
-However historically, myeloma has been a tough cancer to model in the mouse.
-This is because of several complex conundrums is myeloma biology that have been difficult to accurate replicate; for example, the cell-of-origin, the number/sequence of causative mutations and the complex clonal architecture of myeloma have posed important conceptual and technical barriers.
+However, myeloma has historically been a tough cancer to model in the mouse.
+This is because of several complex conundrums is myeloma biology that have been difficult to accurately replicate; for example, the cell-of-origin, the number/sequence of causative mutations and the complex clonal architecture of myeloma have posed important conceptual and technical barriers.

 Asimakopoulos and Zhang Labs

 Our lab recently co-developed (in collaboration with Jing Zhang's group) the first Ras-driven model for myeloma, a cancer driven by RAS mutations in a large proportion of patients (Wen et al., 2020).
 Moreover, we have developed a system to introduce sequential mutations in plasma cells in vivo through avian leukosis virus-mediated gene transfer (Asimakopoulos and Varmus, 2009).

 Understanding How Matrix Remodeling Shapes Anti-Tumor Immunity